Industrial Engineering, M.S. Online

-According to The Bureau of Labour Statistics, there will be a 10% increase in the demand of Industrial Engineers from 2016 to 2026.
+According to The Bureau of Labor Statistics, there will be a 10% increase in the demand of Industrial Engineers to 2026.
 A Master of Science in Industrial Engineering will prepare you with expertise in engineering and business, enabling you to work in fields ranging from healthcare and retail to manufacturing and technology.
 This degree helps students approach problems with business acumen and technical skills, providing them with a multi dimensional view of the task at hand.

 Industrial Engineers complete their programs well versed in the theories and practical application of lean manufacturing, target costing, and design for manufacturability.
 Our program establishes a strong foundation in the ability to create engineering processes and systems that improve quality and productivity while eliminating the waste of labor, time, and resources.

 We are here to help!
 Call us at 646.997.3623, U.S. Toll-Free at 877.503.7659, or email us at firstname.lastname@example.org.